 The past Postdoctoral Fellows and Visiting Assistant Professors in logic at UConn include

 - Stephen Binns (2004-07), King Fahd University of Petroleum and Minerals, Saudi Arabia

 - Bjørn Kjos-Hanssen (2003-06), University of Hawai'i at Manoa

 There are several logic seminars both regionally and at UConn.
 The Connecticut Logic Seminar is a regional seminar regularly attended by faculty and graduate students from UConn, Wesleyan, Vassar and UMass-Dartmouth.
 The seminar meets Mondays 4:45-6 at Wesleyan University, Exley Science Center 618 (directions).

-Other logic seminar in the region include the MIT logic seminar and a variety of logic seminars at CUNY.
+Other logic seminar in the region include the Harvard logic seminar and a variety of logic seminars at CUNY.